 The EGI-Engage project started in March 2015 to accelerate the implementation of the Open Science Commons by expanding the capabilities of a European backbone of federated services for compute, storage, data, communication, knowledge and expertise, complementing community-specific capabilities.

-In 2015, the European Grid Infrastructure became known simply as EGI.
+The European Grid Infrastructure is now simply known as EGI.